lateef-taiwo/LOAD-BALANCER-SOLUTION-WITH-NGINX-AND-SSL-TLS/README.md

 * Assign an Elastic IP to your Nginx LB server and associate your domain name with this Elastic IP.
 An Elastic IP is a static IP address that does not change when restart or stop/start your EC2 instance.

+* Update A record in your registrar to point to Nginx LB using Elastic IP address